techCarpenter/brianjdevries.com/src/blog/2024-06-13-nine-year-wedding-anniversary.md

 When we got married half way into college, I don't think either of us could have predicted just how much God would bless us.

 Our three sons definitely test our patience at times, but they've also brought immeasurable joy into our lives.

+I'm thankful for you.
+I look forward to making more memories together.

+Love, Brian

 <img alt="" src="https://assets.vries.land/nineYearAnniversay.jpg" width="500" />